Antongkt/Static-Analysis-of-Chrome-Extensions/README.md

 - Table `api_overview` has the following columns:

-  - **id**: contains the extension id
+  - **id**: contains the extension ID
-  - **info**: contains information for each version of a specific id, in JSON format.
+  - **info**: contains information for each version of a specific ID, in JSON format.
 Information includes the following:
     - could the version be analysed
-    - what APIs is each script using (out of all background scripts and out of all content scripts that could be found)
+    - what APIs is each script using (derived from all background and foreground scripts that could be analysed)